 This brand of advocacy is the primary reason the neo-links movement has made such recent inroads in Asia.
 Course and club owners want media attention.
 They want to differentiate themselves in an Asian marketplace rife with garden golf.
 They want to host big tournaments.
 They want to be highly rated and ranked by these largely North America- and UK-based tastemakers.

 In the 21st century, links design and The St. Andrews Ideal deliver all this far better than parkland design does.
 Even in Asia.

 But if history is any judge, even this status quo will prove fleeting.

 The money and tastes that fuel golf’s ongoing evolution continue to move West, from North America to Asia.
 In 50 or 100 years time, it’s entirely possible, even plausible, that the game’s center of gravity will shift accordingly, as it once shifted from the U.K. to the U.S. The women’s game, it could be argued, is already centered in East Asia — home to most of the game’s finest competitors, the most lucrative corporate sponsorships and tournament purses.

-Had someone advanced this eventual state of affairs to American golf observers, in 1980, they would have considered it beyond fanciful.
+Had someone advanced this eventual state of affairs to American golf observers in 1980, they would have considered it laughable.

 But this is how power moves in the golf context.
 American hegemony — in the 20th century golf context — was fueled first by the champion golfers it produced, then by the sheer number of casual golfers who played the game, who bought equipment, who read golf magazines.
 Eventually corporate decision-makers, most of them U.S.-based, recognized televised golf as a means to reach wealthy consumers.